Integrating Keycloak with ICE ClusterWare#

 For multi-head clusters, the base.ini file should be modified on all heads, then the service on each head node should be restarted.

-Once the steps in the Installation process are completed and the ClusterWare service is restarted, the cluster should now be looking to Keycloak for authentication credentials and roles.
-For production operations, there are several important changes to how admins interact with the system.
+After configuring Keycloak to work with ClusterWare and restarting the ClusterWare service, the cluster uses Keycloak for authentication credentials and roles.
+For production operations, there are several important changes to how ClusterWare admins interact with the system.

 User Management#